Q: If good carbs are out there, what foods should I be eating?

 A: There’s definitely a good side to carbs.
 Complex carbs, as the name suggests, have a more complicated makeup than simple carbohydrates.
 They include starches and fiber.
 Think cereal, whole-grain pasta, brown rice, vegetables, and fruits.

 Q: So bread’s OK?

 A: Whenever possible, choose bread that’s made from a whole grain, such as whole-wheat bread.
 The same holds true for cereal, pasta, rice, and other grains—whole-grain versions are better choices than foods made from refined grains.
 But eating too much of either simple or complex carbs can lead to calorie overload and weight gain.

 Q: How many carbs do I need every day?

 A: As a general rule, carbohydrates should make up about one-half to two-thirds of all the calories you take in daily.
-However, it’s important to talk to your health care professional about the amount of carbohydrates you need and what kinds are right for you.
+However, it’s important to talk to your doctor about the amount of carbohydrates you need and what kinds are right for you.